MicroEJ/docs/Tutorials/tutorialDebugGUIperformancesIssues.rst

 Debugging GUIs
 --------------

-High-level debugging and optimizations
+High-level Debugging and Optimizations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section provides insights into common issues affecting performances on the high-level side.
 The following advices will help reduce the MWT processing and drawing time.

-Format of UI resources
+Format of UI Resources
 **********************

 Choosing the best resource format will reduce memory consumption and drawing time.